Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 Phase 5: Legal Compliance in Germany

-5.1 The Big Three of Legal Texts
+5.1 The "Big Three" of Legal Texts

 5.2 Cookie Consent & Tracking

 Shopware 6 comes with its own cookie manager.
-Attention: When integrating external services (Google Analytics, Facebook Pixel), these must be configured in the cookie manager.
+Caution: When integrating external services (Google Analytics, Facebook Pixel), these must be configured in the cookie manager.
 They may only fire after the customer has consented.

-5.3 New from 2025: E-Invoice Requirement (B2B)
+5.3 New for 2025: E-Invoicing Requirement (B2B)

 Phase 6: Launch & Marketing – Generating Visibility